Axaih/AxWT/README.md

 AxWT
 ====

-AxWT is a premature Web Toolkit integrating Closure library and Closure templates
+AxWT is a Web Toolkit integrating Closure library and Closure templates.
+The current stage is premature, undocumented and not even alpha.